 With respect to cell phones, the manufacturers regularly put out newer models having slightly different versions of hardware and firmware.
 They are able to accomplish this because they look ahead and develop a framework to support this capability.

 Someone once scrawled on a white board, “There is never enough time to do it right, but there is always time to do it again.”
-Obviously this is not desired behavior.
+Obviously, this is not desired behavior.
 By taking the time now to plan ahead and do it right, you will save time and money in the future when developing your next product.

 Although it will not be possible for you to memorize the best practices discussed in all these newsletters and in my book, you will find that all of them are covered by one or more of the seven principles presented in this and the six previous newsletters.
 In addition, you may come across situations that are not covered by a best practice that I have discussed.
 In this case, following the fundamental concepts of these seven principles will help you to make the right decisions.